 But that’s not all.
 Stand out from the crowd and maximise your employment prospects by graduating with two qualifications from two reputable training and education providers.

-International Students only
+Domestic & International Students

-Split between Aviation Australia (18 months) and CQUniversity (18 months)
+3 years split between Aviation Australia (18 months) and CQUniversity (18 months)

-*This includes your first 1.5 years studying for the Diploma of Aircraft Maintenance Engineering at Aviation Australia and the final 1.5 years with CQUniversity.
+*International cost only.
+This includes your first 1.5 years studying for the Diploma of Aircraft Maintenance Engineering at Aviation Australia and the final 1.5 years with CQUniversity.